-- It persists after an injury has healed, or lasts longer than the usual recovery time
+- Persists after an injury has healed, or lasts longer than the usual recovery time

-- It interferes with daily life, either at home or at work
+- Interferes with daily life, either at home or at work

-- It doesn’t get better after multiple attempts to treat it, including medication, physical therapy or surgery
+- Doesn’t get better after multiple attempts to treat it, including medication, physical therapy or surgery

 Our team partners with primary care doctors and other specialists for comprehensive physical, diagnostic and psychological evaluations.
 These evaluations help us to determine whether further tests such as blood chemistry, X-rays or imaging are needed, and ultimately to: